safeautonomy/WebGSN/README.md

    * Solution (Sn) → Circle
    * Justification (J) → Ellipse
    * Assumption (A) → Ellipse
-13. To edit the details of a node, click on the node, and scroll down to **Details**.
+9. To edit the details of a node, click on the node, and scroll down to **Details**.
 The input field would show up for you to edit.
   * **Description** explain the purpose of this node.
   * **Comments** is an optional input for more information, if it’s needed.
   * **linkDirection** decides which direction you wish the node to connect to its parent.
   * **Parent** references the id number of the node one above your current node.
 This is generated automatically
-17. `Update JSON` button is always needed to be clicked before `Create Safety Case` or `Save Changes`.
+10. To save changes, first press `Update JSON`, then press  `Save Changes`.

-18. To edit, please follow step 9. - 15. and then click `Save Changes` button, so you won't lose the changes.
+### Additional features such as downloading the JSON file, the safety case image
-19. Adjust where those nodes and the **Topic** should be located by Dragging it.
+* Adjust where those nodes and the **Topic** should be located by Dragging it.
-20. If you want to switch a node and its child nodes under another parent node, simply by dragging it to the parent node until the parent turns red and release.
+* If you want to switch a node and its child nodes under another parent node, simply by dragging it to the parent node until the parent turns red and release.
-21. By clicking ` ▲ ` to collapse the diagram.
+* By clicking ` ▲ `, one can collapse the diagram.
-22. By clicking ` ▼ ` to expand the diagram.
+* By clicking ` ▼ `, one can expand the diagram.
-23. Press `Zoom to Fit` or `Center on root`, to include the whole diagram in image before download.
+* Press `Zoom to Fit` or `Center on root`, to include the whole diagram in the image before downloading.
-24. Please click `Download Image` to download the image.
+* Please click `Download Image` to download the image.
 25. Please click `Download JSON` to download the JSON file.